Collecting and Planting Milkweed Seed

 To Plant Milkweed Seed

-In the spring after all chances of frost has passed, it is the time to plant your milkweed seed.
+In the spring after all chances of frost have passed, it is the time to plant your milkweed seed.

 - Remove the seed from the refrigerator for a few days to accumulate the seed to a warmer condition.